BechirZalila/linux-qemu-trusted-firmware/README.md

 => setenv bootargs "console=ttyAMA0 root=/dev/vda2 rw"
 => booti ${kernel_addr_r} - ${fdt_addr}
 ```

+`console=ttyAMA0` directs kernel logs to the first PL011 UART (which QEMU maps to the host’s stdio).
+This is essential to see output. `root=/dev/vda2` tells the kernel to use the second partition of the virtio disk as the root filesystem. `/dev/vda` is the typical name of the first virtio block device in Linux (with partitions vda1, vda2, etc.).
+We will put our rootfs on vda2.
+The rw flag mounts it read-write.
+We could also specify `rootfstype=ext4` to be explicit, but the kernel can auto-detect the filesystem type.
+If the root device might not be ready immediately (not an issue for virtio, but for safety on real hardware one might add `rootdelay=1`), we could add a short root delay.
+In our QEMU case, it should not be needed.
+We will set this bootargs in U-Boot later.

 If the kernel hangs at a Kernel Panic saying it cannot mount the root file system, this is normal since wi did not build it yet.
 We can automate the kernel startup in U-boot: